RocketChat/EmbeddedChat/packages/react/docs/authentication.md

 - `resume`: A resume token to be used for authentication.

-To obtain the resume token, navigate to your profile settings in Rocket.Chat, then go to Personal Access Token and click ADD.
+To obtain the resume token, navigate to your profile settings in Rocket.Chat.
+Then, go to Personal Access Token and click ADD.
+You will get a personal access token which you can use here to facilitate auto-login with a test user.

 In both cases, the credentials are posted to the `/api/v1/login` endpoint of the RocketChat server.